Children’s Sensory Playground Designs

 Inclusive playground games and features will allow children of all ages and abilities to come together and explore the sensory world.
-Equipment provided to EYFS standard will allow differently-abled children to have fun, be creative and curious as much as anyone else, and as such, it’s never been easier to put together a safe and inclusive environment for pre-schoolers and school starters alike.
+Equipment provided to EYFS standard will allow differently-abled children to have fun, be creative and be curious as much as anyone else, and as such, it’s never been easier to put together a safe and inclusive environment for pre-schoolers and school starters alike.

 You can even implement activities for children with dyspraxia and other physical conditions.
 These can focus on developing balance and coordination skills.

-Many sensory playground ideas and equipment can be enjoyed by pupils of varying ability.
+Many sensory playground ideas and equipment can be enjoyed by pupils of varying abilities.
 Encouraging inclusivity in a play setting will further encourage themes of teamwork and inclusivity in the way children develop and behave.

 Playgrounds should be open to all and should be available for children to enjoy no matter what.
-Children’s sensory playground designs, featuring textures to feel, levers to pull, mirrors to marvel at and more can be enjoyed by all.
-Check out this page to see more on different play area designs we offer.
+Children’s sensory playground designs, featuring textures to feel, levers to pull, mirror to marvel at and more can be enjoyed by all.
+Check out this page to see more on the different play area designs we offer.